vchavali/svadhyayam.github.io/jayanta_dharma_jnyaanam.md

 language comprehension, this is called mental perception.
 Examples include judgments like, "ketakī flowers are fragrant," and, "sugar is sweet."
-Such judgments, which emerge out of cognitive processes obeying observable regularities, analogously to perception, are what we call "intuitions".
+Such judgments, which emerge out of cognitive processes obeying observable regularities—analogously to sense perception—are what we call "intuitions".

 ### Intuition is not the same as "sage knowing"